ejstacey/ysm/README.md

 This was created as a way for me to learn/improve writing stuff in Go, but quickly turned into me learning how to use Bubble Tea, Lip Gloss and [The Elm Architecture](https://guide.elm-lang.org/architecture/).
 This is all to say that while the code is functional, there's very likely cleaner ways to write it.
 It's a great learning experience and I'm proud of it, though.

-You can see what the built-in generator output looks like [here](https://joyrex.net/ysm/).
+You can see what the built-in generator output looks like [on my homepage](https://joyrex.net/ysm/).

 ### Downloading